KPZ Equation from non-simple variations on open ASEP: Heat Kernel Estimates III -- Regularity Estimates

-We proceed to analyze the first integral $\Xi_{S,T}^{N,-}$ on the RHS of \eqref{eq:ItoP1TGrad}; for this, we appeal to the regularity estimate in Lemma \ref{lemma:BRegT} to deduce the following upper bounds valid for any $\e \in \R_{>0}$ arbitrarily small but universal:
+We now analyze the first integral $\Xi^{N,-}$ on the RHS of \eqref{eq:ItoP1TGrad}; for this, we appeal to the regularity estimate in Lemma \ref{lemma:BRegT} to deduce the following upper bounds valid for any $\e \in \R_{>0}$ arbitrarily small but universal: